Skip to main content

 2. Determine the Actions that the Checkpoint will automate.

 After a Checkpoint receives Validation Results from running a Validation Definition, it executes a list of Actions.
 The returned Validation Results determine what task is performed for each Action.
-Actions can include updating Data Docs with the new Validation Results or sending alerts when validations fail.
+Actions can include updating Data Docs with the new Validation Results, sending different notifications for different failure severities, or your own custom logic.
 The Actions list is executed once for each Validation Definition in a Checkpoint.

 Actions can be found in the great_expectations.checkpoint module.
 All Action class names end with *Action.